TerranRich/spark/README.md

-# spark
+# Spark ✨
-A custom Drupal 10 theme that includes Bootstrap 5.3.x as a dependency and some starter Twig template files.
+A custom Drupal 10 starter theme with a default SASS folder setup and some starter Twig template files.